FFavaro99/FFavaro99/README.md

 - 👋 Hi, I’m @FFavaro99
 - 👀 I’m interested in Chess Engines, Web Development and console emulation
 - 🌱 I’m an oracle certified Java developer and have some experience with the languages of the web (JS, html, CSS) and constantly learning new things!
+- Currently working on a UCI-compliant Bitboard based Chess Engine and on a CHIP-8 emulator
 - 📫 How to reach me write me a mail at fedefavaro99@gmail.com